TJH0409/CW2024/README.md

   - added anther set of movement(WASD)

-  - adden comments for generate Javadocs
+  - added comments for generate Javadocs

+  - rename LevelTwo, LevelViewLevelTwo to LevelBoss and LevelViewLevelBoss and all related codes

 ## Unexpected Problems:
   - Got really sick in mid November and delayed all work (assignments, classes) by about a week